Carina-P/Skiers-Destinations/README.md

 - US_008: As a user I want **todays weather forecast** at resort.
 This is interesting to know if I am at the place or on my way to the place and want to know what to expect.

 ![Implementation of short info, snow report and forecast information](wireframes/long-info.jpg)
 - US_009: As a user I want to be able to **compare different ski resorts**.
 Things to compare:
     - **altitude** at top and at base
     - number of **slopes**
     - number of **lifts**

-    These are thing interesting to know e.g. when you are deciding which resort you want to visit.
+    These things are interesting to know e.g. when you are deciding which resort you want to visit.
 ![Implementation of infoWindows in map](wireframes/info-window.jpg)
 - US_010: As a user I want to know which skiing places **other users rank as the best**.
 And I will get inspired which resort to go to and perhaps discover